Southeast

 The tour guide and driver were both helpful and informative.
 The tour zip-zagged through all the top areas in New Orleans, and I got an overview of its history and geography.

-The City Sighting New Orleans Double Decker Bus stops at popular destinations like The National WWII Museum, The Super Dome and the Garden District.
-For some multi-day packages, a tour is included, like a walking tour of the Garden District or the French Quarter.
+The City Sightseeing New Orleans Double Decker Bus stops at popular destinations like the National WWII Museum, the Super Dome, and the Garden District.
+For some multi-day packages, a tour, like a walking tour of the Garden District or the French Quarter, is included.

-During my trip, we exited the bus in the Garden District for the tour.
+We exited the Garden District bus for the tour during my trip.
 We had a few minutes before it started, so we brunched at one of the restaurants that the bus guide recommended.

-This is the ideal tour if it’s your first visit to New Orleans, have a limited time in the city or have kids or others with mobility concerns.
-I felt like we saw and learned a lot in a short time.
+This is the ideal tour if it’s your first visit to New Orleans, you have a limited time in the city, or you have younger kids or others with mobility concerns.
+We saw and learned a lot in a short time.

 The main bus stop is located at the Jackson Square Ticket Office at 700 Decatur.
-Open daily from 9 a.m. – 5 p.m.
-Adult One-Day Tickets start at $46 and kids (3 – 12) are $10 with babies 2 and younger riding for free.
+Open daily from 9 a.m. to 5 p.m. , the City Sightseeing New Orleans uses demand pricing.

 Garden District Tour